 In 1325, the city-states of Guelph Bologna and Ghibelline Modena clash in the War of the Bucket.
 Modena's win causes a resurgence of Ghibelline influence.
 In 1334, Pope Benedict XII threatens to excommunicate anyone identified with either Guelph or Ghibelline factions.

 In Milan, Guelphs and Ghibellines work together to form the Golden Ambrosian Republic in 1447.
 They're soon embroiled in fierce conflicts.
-Following the initial rule of the Ghibellines, the Guelphs took control during the election of the Captains and Defenders of the Liberty of Milan.
+Following the initial rule of the Ghibellines, the Guelphs take control during the election of the Captains and Defenders of the Liberty of Milan.

 The Guelph administration becomes more authoritarian, prompting a Ghibelline rebellion plot.
 The conspiracy is unsuccessful, resulting in the massacre of many Ghibellines in 1449.